-In fact, you will be paid a monthly salary.
-The amount will depend on your location.
-Please click on the relevant country in the list below for more information.
+There is no fee to work as an English Language Assistant through the British Council and you will be paid a monthly salary.
+Your salary will depend on your location - visit the relevant country page for more information.

 - return flights to your destination

 - an International Child Protection Certificate costing approximately £60.